wangqinglhc/Practice_DataScience_projects/README.md

   -  yelp_academic_dataset_tip.json
   -  yelp_academic_dataset_user.json
 **Notes on the Dataset**

   - Each file is composed of a single object type, one json-object per-line.
   - Take a look at some examples to get you started: https://github.com/Yelp/dataset-examples.

+  Since I did this project on my own computer and the memory and computing power is limited, I only choose a subset of the data, which is the reviews for the restaurants in the city Las Vegas.
+I did mainly the following studies:
+  - Used natural language processing tools such as bag of words, stemming/lemmatization, TF-IDF to transform the review texts into vectors.
+  - Trained classifation models to classify positive (star > 4)/negative reviews using these vectors as features.
+  - Applied kmeans clustering method to cluster the reviews and looked at the top words for each cluster.
+  - Built a recommendation system to recommend restaurants to users using item-item similarity, content-based and popularity-based methods using the package graphlab.

 ## MNIST